 - In Rainbow Six, pistols are very useful close range weapons because their reticule closes almost instantly regardless of the assault skill of the operative.
 This means you can fire an accurate shot faster than someone wielding an assault rifle or a submachine gun or a shotgun (though buckshot with a shotgun would probably hit the enemy anyway even if the reticule wasn't closed).
 Also operatives specializing in fields other than assault (especially snipers for some odd reason) have lower assault ratings (usually) and therefore aim slower with non-pistol guns.
 This does not apply from Raven Shield and onwards.

-- The Area 51 light gun featured you as part of some paramilitary unit.
-Unlike other shooting games where you were a cop with a pistol because cops don't normally tote rifles around, in this game you've got..a pistol.
+- The Area 51 light gun game features you as part of some paramilitary unit.
+Unlike other shooting games where you were a cop with a pistol because cops don't normally tote rifles around, in this game you're a soldier who's got..still a pistol.

 - Wasteland, the RPG, also started your Desert Rangers with some sort of pistol.
 A character generation exploit would let you take a full inventory of them to the nearest gun shops and get at least rifles.